 QUESTION 3/1

-Access to cloud computing: Challenges and opportunities for developing countries
+Access to emerging technologies, including cloud computing, m-services and Over-the-Top (OTT) offerings: Challenges and opportunities for developing countries

 1 Statement of the situation or problem

+Emerging technologies, including cloud computing, m-services and Over-the-Top (OTT) offerings, present new opportunities for economic development, particularly in developing countries.

 Cloud computing is a concept in the world of multimedia, and one towards which the world is now gradually moving, in view of the many powerful advantages it offers.
 This concept can be summarized as a model enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service-provider interaction.

 For many countries, cloud computing represents a possible solution to the lack of adequate computing resources and it has achieved remarkable growth in many of the most developed countries, particularly after the adoption of this trend by mobile-telephone operators and manufacturers.
 Cloud computing is considered by key industry leaders to be the next technological revolution of the twenty-first century.

 The main key characteristics of cloud computing are economies of scale (infrastructure sharing) and flexibility of use.

+IP-based services are often offered by providers to users over an Internet connection, independent of the telecommunication network operator providing the Internet connection.
+These services are often referred to as "over-the-top (OTT)" offerings.
+Consumer demand for such offerings is rapidly growing as consumers want more of, and perceive large benefits from, these offerings.
+Consumers expect to be able to access legal content, applications and services and want information about their subscriptions.
+Such offerings create demand for broadband access and services but also are requiring network operators to seek new business models and arrangements, particularly in developing countries.

+Increased broadband access also leads to the development and deployment of new services and applications, such as mobile money transfer, m-banking, m-commerce and e-commerce.

 2 Question or issue for study